jmsiro/wms_project/README.md

 ## Requirements

-### As ShipHero, I’d like to charge my customers for their shipping operations, so my business is profitable
+### Charge my customers for their shipping operations, so my business is profitable
-ShipHero customers ship national and international orders.
+Customers ship national and international orders.
 At the beginning of each month, we must generate an invoice to charge them for their shipping operations.

 We must support shipment default rates, AND specific customers could have their own rates.
 Invoices could have three different statuses: UNPAID, PAID, and VOIDED.
 The default status of an invoice is UNPAID.